preejackie/GSoC-2019-LLVM/index.md

 - [D66289](https://reviews.llvm.org/D66289) : Remove unimplemented query.

 All the revisions mentioned above got accepted, and [D63378](https://reviews.llvm.org/D63378) is committed through [f5c40cb9002a](https://reviews.llvm.org/rGf5c40cb9002a7cbddec66dc4b440525ae1f14751).
-When you read this, all the revisions will be committed in llvm trunk.
+When you read this, all the revisions will be committed in LLVM trunk.

 ### How IR is instrumented?
 There are two ways to make speculative compilation work: